fynks/awesome-android-root/README.md

 [Download APatch](https://github.com/bmax121/APatch/releases)

 ## Which solution should I use?
-If you are a newbiew or don't know much about rooting i'd  recommend going with Magisk as it has a vast community support.
+If you are a newbie or don't know much about rooting, I'd  recommend going with Magisk, as it has a vast community support.

 ## LSPosed
 [LSPosed](https://github.com/LSPosed/LSPosed) is an open-source framework that allows users to install and use Xposed/LSPosed modules on their Android devices.